NathanaelGo/the-halcyon-cradle/Factions/Scion Union.md

 ___
 ### Summary
 Remnants of the Noctis Empire, mostly humans.
-Located between the Cortevia Federation and the Codexica Dominion.
+Located between the [[Cortevia Federation]] and the [[Codexica Dominion]].

+Currently trying to reclaim territory from the Dominion.